 Scratches on Laminate Floors

 Large pieces of sand or rock can cause visible scratching.
 These are usually easy to avoid by having floor mats at doorway entrances.
-Dirt which gets through the mats and brushes can cause invisible scuffs which may later on lead to dullness.
+Dirt which gets through the mats and brushes can cause invisible scuffs which may, later on, lead to dullness.
 Vacuum and mop regularly the floors such particles away from the floor.
 For dry cleaning, vacuuming is usually sufficient.
 Microfiber pads are also quite effective and, if available, lets you avoid involving fluids.
 Never use abrasives, scouring powder or steel wool on laminate flooring.

 Home Made Cleaning Products

-Damp clean laminate flooring using a vinegar or ammonia-based solution.
-For example, you can pour 1/4 cup of vinegar into a 30 to 32 ounce empty spray bottle filled with plain water for a quick solution.
+Damp clean laminate flooring using vinegar or ammonia-based solution.
+For example, you can pour a 1/4 cup of vinegar into a 30 to 32-ounce empty spray bottle filled with plain water for a quick solution.
 Then, using a cloth mop, clean the floor while spraying as you go along.
 When damp mopping, avoiding standing fluids so you do not saturate the floor.
 Wipe immediately!

 Other possible cleaning fluids include:

 - Vinegar, rubbing alcohol, and water (equal parts)